LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

  * Have everyone facing the same direction, ideally looking at the same screen.
  * Bring a external mouse (external keyboard is a plus)
  * Have a whiteboard or simular place they can write.
- * While darkmode is great for solo programming, White backgrounds are easier to see on a projector.
+ * While darkmode is great for solo programming, White backgrounds are easier to see on a projector or tv.

  * [ ] The space is setup
    * [ ] The Font is big enough that everyone can read it from everywhere
    * [ ] The screen is easy to see
    * [ ] It is easy to move around
-   * [ ] I have set a timer to leave space for the retrospective at the end (30 minutes for the 1st, 10-15 thereafter)
+   * [ ] I have set a timer to leave space for the retrospective at the end
+    (30 minutes for the 1st time, 10-15 minutes thereafter)

 ## 1st Rotation